 In the garden of a hotel in Romsey, Hampshire, not far from the location where Wolf to the Slaughter is being filmed, George Baker continues to pick out the similarities between Wexford and himself.
 “The first thing that strikes home about the character and myself is that we both diet,” says Baker, an ample 6ft 4in body of a man.
 “Wexford is always going on a diet—and I only need to walk past a dish of potatoes to put on weight.”

-The fictional detective has two daughters; Baker has five, four of them from his first marriage, to Julia Squires: “Two of my girls are chefs.
+The fictional detective has two daughters; Baker has five, four of them from his first marriage to Julia Squires: “Two of my girls are chefs.
 None is married.
-They are doing this modern thing—not marrying.
+They are doing this modern thing of not marrying.
 I have a couple of common-law sons-in-law, two of whom are in Australia.
 And I have a grandchild who is six months old.
 Being a grandfather is absolutely marvellous; I am potty about kids.
-My youngest daughter is 19 and she’ll be going up to Oxford in October—then they’ll all be gone.”
+My youngest daughter is 19, and she’ll be going up to Oxford in October.
+Then they’ll all be gone.”

 Baker has a clear image of the character he is creating.
 “I see him as quite a solid bloke, and I think all the people in the pubs he uses know him as Reg.
 He certainly isn’t a Reginald.
 He has a nice easy relationship with people, even with the local villains.
 My own Christian name could hardly be more matter-of-fact.
 In the local pub here, there is George the thatcher, George the barman and me.
 Mind you, I haven’t drunk beer for a very long time because it does seem to be very fattening.
 It is very moreish.
 I found I would have a pint, another pint and then another.
 This is naughty,” says Baker, who has accepted a gin and tonic, “but I thought, to hell with it.”